 Method 2: By Removing and Replacing The Floor

-Another way to fix bubbles on laminate planks is to remove the damaged (or affected) laminate planks and replace them with new planks from the same set.
+Another way to fix bubbles is to remove the damaged (or affected) planks and replace them with new planks from the same set.

-This method is time-consuming and difficult, but it’s the best laminate bubble repair method; it works to fix all cases of bubbles.
-Also, it allows you to inspect the subfloor and the baseboard around the laminate floor to know what the problem is and how to solve and avoid it later.
+This method is time-consuming and difficult, but it’s the best laminate bubble repair method; it works to fix all cases.
+Also, it allows you to inspect the subfloor and the baseboard around the floor to know what the problem is and how to solve and avoid it later.